Cartus/AGGCN/README.md

+Our pretrained model is saved under the dir saved_models/01.
 To run evaluation on the test set, run:

 ```